-How To Remove Arsenic From Water At Home
+How To Remove Arsenic From Drinking Water: A Step-by-step Guide

 Arsenic is one of the byproducts of mining, coal burning, and smelting.
 It occurs naturally in soil and rocks.
 Arsenic can enter water supply in a community through natural deposits in the earth.
 When the ground level drops drastically, arsenic can find it’s way into water by dissolving from rocks.

 Too much exposure to water to arsenic can cause skin, bladder, kidney, and cancer.
 It can also cause pigmentation in the skin.
 In areas where drinking water is highly exposed, it can be contaminated with arsenic, and the effects is seen in a lot of individuals in the community.

 Natural arsenic is found in the crust of the Earth.
 In humans, arsenic is a carcinogen and can cause cancer.

 These technologies remove arsenic via adsorption and ion exchange, which require a water pre-treatment to remove organic matter that binds to the arsenic.

 It might not surprise that arsenic is a poisonous substance, but people have been using it for a long time to make their food taste better or kill pests.

 There is an increase in the cases of lung and bladder cancer caused by arsenic in drinking water.
 It is therefore fitting that you know how to remove arsenic from water at home.